jeremt/origami/Readme.md

 Origami
 =======

 Make pretty 'folding' animations using suites or equations.
+Take a look at the [demo](http://jeremiet.github.com/origami).

 HOW TO
 ------